vsivsi/meteor-file-collection/README.md

 #### HTTP authentication

 Authentication of HTTP requests is performed using Meteor login tokens.
 When Meteor [Accounts](http://docs.meteor.com/#accounts_api) are used in an application, a logged in client can see its current token using `Accounts._storedLoginToken()`.
 Tokens are passed in HTTP requests using either the HTTP header `X-Auth-Token: [token]` or using an HTTP cookie named `X-Auth-Token=[token]`.
+Query String can be useful sometimes, You can use `?xauthtoken=[token]`.
 If the token matches a valid logged in user, then that userId will be provided to any allow/deny rules that are called for permission for an action.

 For non-Meteor clients that aren't logged-in humans using browsers, it is possible to authenticate with Meteor using the DDP protocol and programmatically obtain a token.
 See the [ddp-login](https://www.npmjs.org/package/ddp-login) npm package for a node.js library and command-line utility capable of logging into Meteor (similar libraries also exist for other languages such as Python).